You’re more than likely familiar with the 1979 film, “The Warriors,” the cult classic about an all

 anything groundbreaking, its strength lies in allowing the people who lived the story to tell it.

-“Rubble Kings” opens Friday, June 19, 2015 in New York (AMC EMPIRE 25), Los Angeles (AMC BURBANK 8) and Chicago (AMC COUNTRY CLUB HILLS 16) with a wider national release to follow.
-The film will also be available on June 19 on: iTunes, Amazon, Vudu, GooglePlay, Sony Entertainment Network and VHX.
+“Rubble Kings” opened last week Friday, June 19, in New York (AMC EMPIRE 25), Los Angeles (AMC BURBANK 8) and Chicago (AMC COUNTRY CLUB HILLS 16) with a broader release upcoming.
+The film is also currently available on: iTunes, Amazon, Vudu, GooglePlay, Sony Entertainment Network and VHX.

 Zeba Blay is a Ghanaian-born film and culture writer based in New York.
 She is a regular contributor to Huffington Post, Africa Style Daily, and Slant Magazine.
 She runs a personal movie blog, Film Memory, and co-hosts the podcast Two Brown Girls.
 Follow her on Twitter @zblay.